-Very simply water hammer creates a shock-wave that ricochet’s back from the valve through what is now a stationary water supply.
+Very simply water hammer creates a shock-wave that ricochet’s back from the valve through what is now a stable water supply.
 The shock-wave creates enormous pressure moving at 1280 meters per second.
-Your plumbing reticulation pipes, taps, valves and appliances are all susceptible to damage created by the impact of shock waves even if you hear no noise.
+Your plumbing reticulation pipes, taps, valves and appliances are all susceptible to damage caused by the impact of shock waves even if you hear no noise.
 The noise is essentially an early warning system telling you to rectify the problem before damage occurs.

 Water hammer is avoidable and can be rectified regardless of whether you have copper or plastic water reticulation piping.
 It is worth getting your system checked to prevent damage occurring so call Whywait Plumbing now on (07) 5580 4311 to schedule a water hammer check up.